A Hawk perched on a sign.

 The Nutritional Value of Corn

-Corn is a rich source of carbohydrates, fiber, and essential vitamins and minerals.
-It contains high levels of vitamin A, which is essential for maintaining healthy eyesight, and vitamin C, which supports the immune system.
+Corn is packed with carbohydrates, fiber, and essential vitamins and minerals.
+It is particularly rich in vitamin A, which supports healthy eyesight, and vitamin C, which plays a crucial role in immune system function.

-Additionally, corn also contains important minerals like magnesium, potassium, and phosphorus, which are essential for various bodily functions.
+Additionally, corn provides key minerals such as magnesium, potassium, and phosphorus, all of which are vital for various bodily processes.

-While corn is a staple food for many human populations, it is not a primary food source for most animals.
+While corn serves as a staple food for many human populations, it is not a primary food source for most animals.
+Birds like chickens and turkeys can digest corn easily, but predatory birds, such as hawks, do not typically consume it in the wild.

 Here’s a table outlining the nutritional value of corn per 100 grams: